hakonhagland/perl-projects/README.md

   respond to pull request and issues submitted to your project page and your project source code repository.

+- Do you have limited time to contribute?
+Consider providing feedback on the project's project site.
+For example,

+  - if the project is a good idea or not,
+  - things you would like the contributors to focus on,
+  - other ideas ...

 ## List of projects

 - [Qt5](https://github.com/hakonhagland/perl-qt5-project)